vuejs/docs/src/guide/introduction.md

 Vue.createApp(ConditionalRendering).mount('#conditional-rendering')
 ```

-This example demonstrates that we can bind data to not only text and attributes, but also the **structure** of the DOM.
+This example demonstrates that we can bind data to not only text and attributes, but also the <b>structure</b> of the DOM.
 Moreover, Vue also provides a powerful transition effect system that can automatically apply [transition effects](transitions-enterleave.md) when elements are inserted/updated/removed by Vue.

 You can change `seen` from `true` to `false` in the sandbox below to check the effect: